petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/assigning-task-nodes.md

 ## Scripted Assignments

 You can also use a script to manage the assignment.
-Here's the script for the Review task assignment in the Scripted Single Approver workflow definition (`single-approver-definition-scripted-assignment.xml`):
+Here's the script for the Review task assignment in the Scripted Single Approver workflow definition (`single-approver-scripted-assignment-workflow-definition.xml`):

 ```groovy
 import com.liferay.portal.kernel.model.Group;